AI

 If you have never tried extensive, production-worthy coding with LLMs, here’s an example of how it can accelerate your process when used proficiently.
 Here is a chart showing the time it would typically take to implement a feature like “Speech to text” in a complex application (time are real based on our experience):

-Bar chart showing speech-to-text feature development timeline: 40 hours without assistance, 8–16 hours with prior experience, 6 hours using LLM directly, and 3 hours using a coding assistant.
+Bar chart comparing development time for a speech-to-text feature: 40 hours with prior experience, 8–16 hours using an LLM directly, 6 hours with LLM assistance, and 3 hours using a coding assistant.

 • A skilled engineer without prior experience in speech-to-text: approximately 1 week